BetterAngelsLA/monorepo/docs/development_workflow.md

          1. All PR comments/responses should be in the PR comments
          1. All updates re: the status of the PR should be in the slack thread for that PR
          1. For major revisions (anything that won't be ready for re-review within a day), the ticket should be moved back to "In progress"
+         1. If the product review requires major revisions to the code, another engineering review may be required.

 ### Additional guidelines: